guppyfish123/SOC_Lab/Installation/Cortex.md

 # <img align="center" src="https://thehive-project.github.io/Cortex-Analyzers/images/cortex-logo.png" height="45px" width="45px">&nbsp; Cortex
 Cortex stands as a robust analysis platform for quering various observables on a large scale, including IP addresses, emails, URLs, domains, files, and hashes, all within a unified single environment.
 Serving as a central hub for threat intelligence, digital forensics, and incident response.
 Through its build in REST API, automation capabilities are also possible.
 <br><br>
-The Cortex platform empowers SOCs and security administrators to conduct in-depth investigations using a comprehensive library of built-in analyzers and response actions.
+The Cortex platform empowers SOCs and security administrators to conduct in-depth investigations using a comprehensive library of built-in analyzer and response actions.
 Moreover, Cortex provides the flexibility of customization to tailor its functionalities according to specific needs.
 <br><br>
 For detailed information about Cortex and its official documentation, refer to there [official documentation.](https://docs.thehive-project.org/cortex/)